pmattd/big-data-generator/README.md

-identity | Generates a uuid value random-value | Generates a random integer value between the given min and max enumeration | Generates a randomly selected value between the given possibilities
+identity | Generates a uuid value random-value | Generates a random integer value between the given min and max enumeration | Generates a randomly selected value between the given possibilities date-time | Generates a utc date-time using on the current time, randomized between the upper and lower bounds i.e. values of lower: -3600 and upper: 3600 will give a range of current time minus 1 hr and plus 1 hr

 ## Running
 python app.py